Rhoxio/Aram-Pro/README.md

 ## Currently Working On

-### The distinction between games that are in a 'current' and 'finished'
+### The distinction between games that are 'current' and 'finished'

  - The front-end needs to be able to distinguish between a game that is cirrently happening versus a saved game so that the UI templates can distiguish between the two.
  - It also needs to be in place due to the fact that games that were previously in the 'current game' state will be queried against the Riot API using Sidekiq or some task runner to get item and outcome data for those matches.